cdent/gabbi/README.rst

 will only be run once.
 Concurrency is handled such that one file runs in one process.

-The features mean that it is possible to create tests that are useful for both humans (as tools for improving and developing APIs) and automated CI systems.
+These features mean that it is possible to create tests that are useful for both humans (as tools for improving and developing APIs) and automated CI systems.

 Testing
 -------

-To run the built in tests (the YAML files are in the directory ``gabbi/gabbits`` and loaded by the file ``gabbi/test_test.py``), you can use ``tox``:
+To run the built in tests (the YAML files are in the directories ``gabbi/gabbits_*`` and loaded by the file ``gabbi/test_*.py``), you can use ``tox``:

     tox -epep8,py27,py33

 Or if you have the dependencies installed (or a warmed up virtualenv) you can run the tests by hand and exit on the first failure.
-Note that you do *not* want ``discover`` here as that will lead to false passes:

-    python -m subunit.run -f gabbi.test_test | subunit2pyunit
+    python -m subunit.run discover -f gabbi | subunit2pyunit

 To Do
 -----

-* [x] Do the actual HTTP requesting and response evaluation.
-* [ ] Enable optional use of wsgi-intercept so no web server is required.
+* [ ] Loading structure data or files for POST.
 * [ ] Consider fixture management (data store) per YAML file.
 * [ ] Dealing with driving authN and authZ.